jonathanperrie/jonathanperrie.github.io/blog/phd_gradient.md

 4. Take product of inverted negative relative ranks
 5. Combine positive and negative scores and normalize

+One thing to note is that flipping the positive and negative genes will result in a different but related score and color distribution.

 ```python
 # product of scaled positive ranks
 expr_pos = sub_adata[:, genes_pos].X.toarray()